MicrosoftDocs/SupportArticles-docs/support/sql/general/answers-questions-msdt.md

 ## More information

+There are 9 questions and answers as following:

 ### Q1: How do I run MSDT on a computer that is running Windows Server 2003 or Windows XP?

 You can run MSDT on a computer that is running Windows Server 2003 or Windows XP in two ways.
 If your computer has an Internet connection, follow these steps: